Science & Technology

 Additionally, Estonia is also a well-established centre for biochemistry, molecular biology, gene technology and biotechnology.
 Currently, there are eight research centres and 55 biotechnology enterprises in Estonia.

 For more information on Estonia’s science scene and international cooperation, check out the website of Research in Estonia.

 International scientific cooperation is one of Estonia’s trademarks.

 We have seen a 43% increase in foreign students, and an approximately 58% increase of newly recruited international professors just in the last six years.

-University of Tartu (UT) is responsible for most of the scientific research and global co-operation, which has also given the world the only Nobel Prize winner from the Baltic states.
-Tallinn University of Technology (TUT) is closely following, but is more focused on engineering research and supporting start-up entrepreneurs.
+University of Tartu is responsible for most of the scientific research and global co-operation, which has also given the world the only Nobel Prize laureate from the Baltic states.
+Tallinn University of Technology is closely following, but is more focused on engineering research and supporting start-up entrepreneurs.

 Other large institutions providing higher education are the Estonian University of Life Sciences, the Estonian Academy of Arts, the Estonian Academy of Music and Theatre, Tallinn University and the Estonian Business School.